 Krill oil proponents claim that since krill make up one of the largest biomasses on the planet, they “can’t” be over-harvested.
 No doubt, there are a lot of krill in the sea, but unfortunately they are being harvested in the same areas that whales, fish, seabirds, and other animals feed, without concern for sustainability.
 Whales and penguins are already being affected by this irresponsible harvesting.

-For example, new research shows that in the Antarctic, every single one of the Adelie penguin chicks hatched in 2015, and all but 2 chicks in 2017, starved to death because there wasn’t enough krill in the part of the ocean where the parents feed to sustain them.
+For example, researchers found that in the Antarctic, every single one of the Adelie penguin chicks hatched in 2015, and all but 2 chicks in 2017, starved to death because there wasn’t enough krill in the part of the ocean where the parents feed to sustain the ecosystem.
 Read the article here.

 For this reason, we cannot recommend krill oil.

 Certain species of algae naturally produce DHA.
-Some species have been genetically modified to also produce EPA, although such products typically contain significantly more DHA than EPA, making it less anti-inflammatory than other Omega-3 products.
+Some species have been genetically selected to also produce EPA, although such products still contain significantly more DHA than EPA, making it less anti-inflammatory than other Omega-3 products.
 For vegetarians and vegans, this is a great option; but cats and dogs need animal-sourced oils for maximum absorption and utilization.